By Meghan Welch - Director of Paint and Interior Sales

-At Elliott Aviation, our world-famous paint shop has been delivering flawless finishes in our down-draft, climate-controlled paint booth since 2007.
-We’ve completed hundreds of paint refurbishments from the most complex pearl and metallic finishes to standard schemes.
+At Elliott Aviation, our world-famous aircraft paint shop has been delivering flawless finishes in our down-draft, climate-controlled aircraft paint booth since 2007.
+We’ve completed hundreds of aircraft paint refurbishments, from the most complex pearl and metallic finishes to standard schemes.
 Most operators may not know that the application of the paint is only one small step in the entire process.
-In order to ensure maximum adhesion for the longest-lasting paint job possible, we follow a six-stage paint process for your aircraft.
+To ensure maximum adhesion for the longest-lasting aircraft paint job possible, we follow a six-stage paint process for your aircraft.

-The design session for a paint refurbishment is done in advance of aircraft arrival and it serves several purposes.
+The design session for an aircraft paint refurbishment is done in advance of aircraft arrival, and it serves several purposes.
 A completed design allows the operations team to order the proper materials.
 It is also used as a guide to complete the layout of the aircraft.
-Lastly, and possibly most importantly, it allows a customer to see what their finished product will look like even before the project begins.
-Prior to the session, our team will get a sense of the types of paint jobs that are of interest, including colors, schemes, and any mandatory elements like logos or other special considerations.
-There really are not many limits when designing a paint job and our designers can help creatively deliver just about any custom design that you can imagine, from mild to wild.
+Lastly, and possibly most importantly, it allows customers to see what their finished product will look like even before the project begins.
+Before the session, our team will get a sense of the types of aircraft paint jobs of interest, including colors, schemes, and any mandatory elements like logos or other special considerations.
+There really are not many limits when designing an aircraft's paint job, and our designers can help creatively deliver just about any custom design that you can imagine, from mild to wild.
 Design sessions can be completed at Elliott Aviation’s headquarters in Moline, IL, or remotely.
 Find out more about our aircraft paint shop and view paint galleries here.

-A complete strip and repaint of an aircraft happens in six, in-depth stages.
+A complete strip and repaint of an aircraft happens in six in-depth stages.
 The first stage is the incoming inspection.
-This includes an evaluation of any incoming damage, scratches, corrosion, fuel leaks, pre-RVSM check, and any other areas of that could cause concern.
+This includes evaluating any incoming damage, scratches, corrosion, fuel leaks, pre-RVSM check, and any other areas that could cause concern.
 This process is completed with a video camera for reference purposes.
 During this stage, the aircraft is also wrapped in preparation for the next step.

 The third stage involves etching and Alodine.
 This step includes an alkaline washing of the aircraft to neutralize the acidity.
 Etching the aircraft cleans the aluminum, including pores.
 The application of Alodine inhibits corrosion and promotes paint adhesion.

-View the Entire Process in This Time-Lapse Video
+View the Entire Aircraft Paint Process in This Time-Lapse Video

 What’s the Downtime?

-The typical downtime of a standalone paint refurbishment is approximately 18-22 days, depending on the complexity of the paint scheme and size of the aircraft.
-If other services are needed, like maintenance, interior, or avionics, this downtime can be longer.
+The typical downtime of a standalone aircraft paint refurbishment is approximately 18-22 days, depending on the complexity of the paint scheme and the size of the aircraft.
+This downtime can be longer if other services are needed, like maintenance, interior, or avionics.
 Most reputable paint shops have a pretty significant backlog, so it is important to schedule early so your materials are ready and there are no delays.

 Meghan Welch joined Elliott Aviation in 1998 as an Aircraft Sales Assistant, subsequently helping build the paint and interior sales and design department.
 She was promoted to Interior Sales and Design Manager in 2015 and later to Director of Paint and Interior Sales in 2016.